 There aren’t any negatives with this type of machine.
 Perhaps the only thing you’ll complain about is the cost.
 It is more expensive but worth every penny if you consider what you can do with it.
 A lot of complex tasks can be completed at just the press of a button.

-There are commercial, single head, multi-needle machines that have more than 10 needles.
+There are commercial, single-head, and multi-needle machines that have more than 10 needles.
 These often have larger sewing fields in terms of both depth and width.

 These are commercial machines and very expensive.
 They are usually made up of many embroidery machines hooked onto a single unit.
 This allows you to work on multiple projects at the same time.

-If you work on large orders or simply want to have a much faster machine, then a commercial embroidery machine may be the only way to go.
+If you work on large orders or simply want to have a much faster machine, then a commercial model may be the only way to go.
 It may be expensive to purchase but will pay off big in the long run.

-So in conclusion, if you only do the odd embroidery from home as a hobby, then the best embroidery machine for you is the single-head, single-needle machine.
+So, in conclusion, if you only do the odd embroidery from home as a hobby, then the right model for you is the single-head, single-needle machine.
 But if you start sewing and embroidering to earn extra income, or work on large quantities of embroidery, then a multi-needle embroidery machine is your best option.
 If you also want to embroider in unusual places such as pockets, inseams of pants, sleeves, and hats, then a multi-needle machine is what you need.

 - Brand: What embroidery machine brand should you get?
 In general, most of the name brand machines are well built.
-Perhaps the most well-known brands are Brother, Singer, Janome, Juki, Babylock, Tajima, Barudan and Bernina.
+Perhaps the most well-known sewing machine brands are Brother, Singer, Janome, Juki, Babylock, Tajima, Barudan, and Bernina.
 All of these brands produce quality embroidery machines.
-A good brand will provide good customer service, multi-year warranty and after sales support.
+A good brand will provide excellent customer service, multi-year warranty, and after-sales support.

 - Purpose of the machine: Are you buying a machine to use at home or for business.
-If you want to earn income from your embroidery work, the best embroidery machine for you are commercial machines.
+If you want to earn income from your embroidery work, you should consider a commercial machine.
 They are designed to be workhorses that can hand large amounts of work and continues use.

 - What functions do you need?
-Are you looking for a computerized embroidery machine with loads of automated processes or are you looking for a mechanical embroidery machine?
-Modern embroidery sewing machines come with many functions such as automatic threading, automatic thread cutting, presser foot sensors, bobbin winding etc.
+Are you looking for a computerized option with loads of automated processes, or are you looking for a mechanical embroidery machine?
+Modern embroidery sewing machines come with many functions such as automatic threading, automatic thread cutting, presser foot sensors, bobbin winding, etc.

 - Standalone or Combination?
-Some an embroidery unit which can be detached from the machine’s body when not in use.
-These types of machines are combination sewing and embroidery machines.
-You can sew, embroider and quilt with one machine.
+Some come with an embroidery unit that can be detached from the machine’s body when not in use.
+These types of machines are combos.
+You can sew, embroider, and quilt with one machine.
 So you’ll have to consider if you want an embroidery alone machine or a combination machine.
 If you already have a sewing machine, then there might be no need to get a combination machine.

-- Hoop Size Choices: The best embroidery machines will have multiple and large hoop sizes.
-Machines that have small hoop sizes (less than 300 X 300 will greatly limit the kind of hooping you can do.
+- Hoop Size Choices: It will have multiple and large hoop sizes.
+Machines that have small hoop sizes (less than 300 X 300) will significantly limit the kind of “hooping” you can do.

 - Accessories: A good machine will have the ability to take on a wide array of accessories.
-The best can even accept accessories from other brands.
+It can even accept attachments from other brands.
 The more accessories you can add on to the machine the better

 - Design Software: Some brands offer design software that allows you to create and digitize your own designs and then transfer them to the machine.
-Some machines will only accept designs from their own software whiles the best should allow you to add designs bought from the internet or those made with other software.
+Some machines only accept designs from their proprietary software.
+The top embroidery machines should allow you to add designs bought from the internet or those made with other software.

-- Warranty & After Sales support: A good brand believes in the quality of their products and will offer a warranty that reflects that.
-Look for multiple years of warranty and good after sales support.
+- Warranty & After Sales support: A good brand believes in the quality of its products and will offer a warranty that reflects that.
+Look for multiple years of warranty and excellent after-sales support.
 There should be parts readily available should you need them.
-And a telephone support services is essential.
+And a telephone support service is essential.

-I know we are living in tough economic times and most of us do not have disposable income lining our pockets.
-However, an embroidery machine can be a major investment so it is important to get the best.
+I know we are living in tough economic times, and most of us do not have disposable income lining our pockets.
+However, an embroidery machine can be a significant investment, so it is important to get the best.
 And to get the best, you should expect to pay higher than average for it.
-Let’s look at it this way, would you want to buy a cheap machine that breaks down in a few months or will like one that can last for more than 10 years.
+Let’s look at it this way, would you want to buy a cheap machine that breaks down in a few months or will like the one that can last for more than 10 years.

 I know we have become a society that has gotten used to throwing things away and getting a new version of the same product year after year.
 But an embroidery machine doesn’t work that way.
-For the best multi-needle computerized embroidery machines, you should expect to pay upwards of $10,000.
-A good single needle embroidery machine will cost from $500 to $10,000.
-A good, commercial embroidery machines can cost in excess of $20,000.
-What you get in the end will depend on your budget, the purpose of buying the machine and the type of machine you want.
+For the best multi-needle computerized versions, you should expect to pay upwards of $10,000.
+A single-needle will cost $500 to $10,000.
+A decent professional commercial option can cost upwards $20,000.
+What you get in the end will depend on your budget, the purpose of buying the machine, and the type of machine you want.
 Our advice?
-Avoid the cheap machines.
+Avoid cheap machines.